eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   Shortened workflow execution failure message shown in activity widget.
 -   Added "_Fail workflow_" flag to "_Cancel workflow_" operator.

-v24.1.0 of eccenca DataIntegration ships the following fixes:
+v24.1.0 of DataIntegration ships the following fixes:

 -   Many errors occurring in a dialog/modal, e.g. from requests, are hidden because they are shown in the global error notification which cannot be accessed while the dialog is open.
 -   Missing or problematic error handling in several dialogs and other places.